hoseinmasbough/kalaha-game/README.md

 # Seyyed Hossein Masbough - KALAHA GAME

-## Running game
+## Building Game
-Use the following instructions for building and running game:
+Use the following instructions for building and running the game:

 ```
 cd project_dir